Dimensional Analysis¶

 Dimensional analysis (also called the factor-label method or unit-factor method) is a systematic approach to solving conversion and dosage problems by tracking units through every step of the calculation.

-It is the preferred method in nursing because:
+It is a recommened method because:

 - It works for simple and complex problems alike